 This guide helps you to locate Universities with the types of courses you are looking for and lists vital information for any prospective students about campuses and courses.
-It is also a good way to find out the contact details of Universities across the country.
-Copies of The Good Guides are available at Secondary Schools or can be purchased through the website.
+It is also a good way to find out the contact details of universities across the country.
+Copies of The Good Universities Guide are available at Secondary Schools or can be purchased through the website.

 Help for young people with a care experience in: